tryscer/flock/Book/Flock-Music.md

 "Boo\!"
 ​        “Weak\!”
 ​        “Turn the dial, man\!”
-​        Outside the car window, a metal sign rolls by, black with green lettering, saying ==“WELCOME TO VIRGINIA \- THE OLD DOMINION”==, followed by the face of Kim Novak, blonde and slim and black & white, telling us Buzz cigarettes are “*A Real HONEY of a Smoke\!*”
+​        Outside the car window, a metal sign rolls by, black with green lettering, saying “WELCOME TO VIRGINIA \- THE OLD DOMINION”, followed by the face of Kim Novak, blonde and slim and black & white, telling us Buzz cigarettes are “*A Real HONEY of a Smoke\!*”

 ## Track 3: Dare to Dance